vincenthuang75025/playlists/README.md

 - Add a favicon to your website at the path client/dist/favicon.ico
 - Update website title in client/dist/index.html

-make the button indicate what option you selected

 handle edits and deletes (for songs and attributes)